sourcenetwork/docs.source.network/docs/query-specification/sorting-and-ordering.md

 }
 ```

-> Since we have two authors with the same name (John Grisham), the sort object `(sort: { name: "desc", books: { title: "asc" }}` would suggest we sort duplicate authors using `books: { title: "asc" }` as the secondary sort field.
+> Given there are two authors with the same name (John Grisham), the sort object `(sort: { name: "desc", books: { title: "asc" }}` would suggest we sort duplicate authors using `books: { title: "asc" }` as the secondary sort field.
 However, because the books field is an array of objects, there is no single value for the title to compare easily. [color=orange]
 >
 > Therefore, sorting on array sub objects from the root field is ***strictly*** not allowed.